-Required courses often are scheduled in the afternoon and evening, so it is possible for students with flexible schedules to attend on a part-time basis and complete the program; however, it should be noted that at times, required courses may be offered during the day and students must be prepared to make needed accommodations.
+The School Counselor (online) program is offered in a distance learning format with courses being offered online in a synchronous and asynchronous modality.
+Teachers College uses the Canvas Learning Management System (LMS) for the online course environment. information about the course, and complete course assignments.
+Required courses often are scheduled in the afternoon and evening, so it might be difficult for some students to attend on a part-time basis and complete the program; however, it should be noted that at times, required courses may be offered during the evening and students must be prepared to make needed accommodations.
 Full-time students generally complete the program in about five semesters.
 The length of program completion for part-time students varies with the number of points in which they enroll each semester.

 In addition to required core courses, students will be expected to select electives from the various areas of psychology and other appropriate disciplines that will provide breadth and depth to their preparation as counselors.
-Consult the Master's Student Handbook for further information about Ed.M. program requirements.
+Consult the School Counselor (online) Student Handbook for further information on elective coursework.